The Matrix Model of Addiction Treatment: A Guide

 They are supported throughout the program by a qualified and trained therapist, who acts as a coach and functions as both the group and individual counselor for participants.1

-The Matrix Model of treatment is an evidence-based method for helping people recover from stimulant abuse.2 It has been studied for more than 20 years and has been evolving and changing based on data from thousands of people addicted to stimulants.1,2 Studies have shown different efficacy rates for the Matrix model.1 As previously mentioned, the Matrix Model has undergone limited research for other substances but it has been shown, so far, to be most useful for methamphetamine and cocaine/crack addiction.4
+The Matrix Model of treatment is an evidence-based method for helping people recover from stimulant use.2 It has been studied for more than 20 years and has been evolving and changing based on data from thousands of people addicted to stimulants.1,2 Studies have shown different efficacy rates for the Matrix Model.1 As previously mentioned, the Matrix Model has undergone limited research for other substances but it has been shown, so far, to be most useful for methamphetamine and cocaine/crack addiction.4

 The ultimate goal of Matrix rehabilitation is to help people stay in treatment and abstain from substance use.5 It is also designed to help improve a person’s self-esteem, dignity, and self-worth.4